Steve Adams for Moore County Sheriff

 My goal is to make the Moore County Sheriff’s Office the finest Department in the State, with the best trained, best educated, best equipped, and best paid deputies.
-I will reduce crime in Moore County for the first time in decades through new leadership, effective use of current resources, and innovative new policies.
-I will create an environment that all staff will enjoy working and advancing their careers in.
-I will also make the Sheriff's Department free to the taxpayer, plus generate up to a potential $25 million in net income from the Sheriff’s Department, that can be used to build schools, a courthouse, or other county amenities.
+We will reduce crime in Moore County for the first time in decades through new leadership, effective use of current resources, and innovative new policies.
+We will create an environment that all staff will enjoy working and advancing their careers in.
+We will also make the Sheriff's Department free to the taxpayer, plus generate up to a potential $25 million in net annual income from the Sheriff’s Department, that can be used to build schools, a courthouse, or other county amenities.

 - CEO of 3 of North Carolina’s Largest Corporations